Heart valve disease

 Tests to diagnose heart valve disease may include:

 - Echocardiogram.
-This test uses sound waves to create pictures of the beating heart.
-It shows how blood flows through the heart and the health of the heart valves.
+This test uses sound waves to make pictures of the beating heart.
+It shows how blood flows through the heart and heart valves.
 There are different types of echocardiograms.
 The type you have depends on the reason for the test and your overall health.

-- Electrocardiogram (ECG or EKG).
-This quick test records the electrical signals in the heart.
-It shows how the heart is beating.
-Sensors, called electrodes, are attached to the chest and sometimes the legs.
+- Electrocardiogram.
+Also called an ECG or EKG, this quick test shows how the heart is beating.
+Sticky patches with sensors on them go on the chest and sometimes the legs.
 Wires connect the sensors to a computer, which displays or prints results.

 - Cardiac MRI.
-A cardiac MRI uses magnetic fields and radio waves to create detailed images of the heart.
+Magnetic fields and radio waves make detailed images of the heart.
 It can help determine the severity of heart valve disease.

-- Exercise tests or stress tests.
-These tests often involve walking on a treadmill or riding a stationary bike while the heart is checked.
-Exercise tests show how the heart responds to physical activity and whether valve disease symptoms occur during exercise.
-If you can't exercise, you might get medicines that mimic the effect of exercise on the heart.
+- Exercise stress test.
+You usually walk on a treadmill or pedal a stationary bike while the heart is checked.
+An exercise stress test shows how the heart responds to physical activity.
+It can help your healthcare team learn whether valve disease symptoms happen during exercise.
+If you can't exercise, you might get medicines that affect the heart like exercise does.

 - Cardiac catheterization.
 This test isn't often used to diagnose heart valve disease.
-But it may be done if other tests can't diagnose a heart valve problem.
+But it may be done if other tests don't find changes with the heart valves.
 Or it might be used to tell how severe heart valve disease is.
-A long, thin flexible tube called a catheter is inserted in a blood vessel, usually in the groin or wrist.
+A healthcare professional places a thin flexible tube called a catheter in a blood vessel, usually in the groin or wrist.
 It's guided to the heart.
 Dye flows through the catheter into the arteries in the heart.
 The dye helps the arteries show up more clearly on X-ray images and video.

 Heart valve disease stages

-The stage of heart valve disease depends on many things, including symptoms, disease severity, the structure of the valve or valves, and blood flow through the heart and lungs.
+The stage of heart valve disease depends on many things.
+These things include symptoms, disease severity, the structure of the valve or valves, and blood flow through the heart and lungs.

 Heart valve disease is staged into four basic groups: